Execu-Print/execu-print-com/src/pages/quotes.md

 - Quantity
 - Bindery/Finishing needs (Fold, Staple, Other)

-*If you’re providing artwork and are unsure about our requirements, please [click here](/artwork-guidelines-requirements).*
+*If you're providing artwork and are unsure about our requirements, please [click here](/artwork-guidelines-requirements).*

 *If you need a logo or graphics designed, our staff has years of experience and can design something for you.*